All Episodes

 Let's be clear about that.

-The President believes dialogue is the best diplomacy, and it's something that we had not seen for the past three years of this war, and that's why this war was a stalemate.
+And it's something that we had not seen for the past three years of this war.

 I hate to use that term because we're talking about human lives, but thousands of lives have been lost in this war that would have been really endless if not for President Trump.

-And so now he is finally putting both pressure on both sides of this war to call for a ceasefire and to come to the negotiating table to end it.
+And so now he is finally putting pressure on both sides of this war to call for a ceasefire and to come to the negotiating table to end it.

-And President Zelensky, unfortunately, when he came to the Oval Office last week, did not have a a realistic mindset.
+And President Zelensky, unfortunately, when he came to the Oval Office last week, did not have a realistic mindset.

-Uh he bel I guess he still thinks it's three years ago uh when he Joe Biden was in office.
+I guess he still thinks it's three years ago when Joe Biden was in office, we were just writing blank checks and American taxpayers could continue funding this effort.

 That's no longer the case.

-You have a peacemaker in chief in the Oval Office now who wants to stop the endless funding of this war and wants to stop the endless killing of this war, and that takes negotiating a deal.
+You have a peacemaker in chief in the Oval Office now who wants to stop the endless funding of this war and wants to stop the endless killing of this war.

 And sometimes when you negotiate a good deal, both sides need to leave the table a little bit unhappy.

-And so I think President Zelensky is open to President Trump's mindset now, recognizes that without the United States there will be no end to this conflict in sight for his country, and President Trump is doing this to save Ukraine for the Ukrainian people and for democracy as well.
+And so I think President Zelensky is open to President Trump's mindset now, recognizes that without the United States, there will be no end to this conflict in sight for his country.

 It's also a great economic partnership for the Ukrainian people.

-The other thing that is happening too, and the President was very clear in a truth post this week about uh Hamas and how the killing must stop and how the bodies must be returned and hostages must be returned, and if not, there's gonna be held to pay, and that the weaponry that Israel will need to w to wipe them out will be given to them.
+The other thing that is happening too, and the President was very clear in a truth post this week about Hamas and how the killing must stop and how the bodies must be returned and hostages must be returned.

-Uh a pretty stern warning warning, and I would just say that knowing Donald Trump as well as I think that I know him, uh when he says something like that, he means it, and that is real, and I think that that's probably coming to a head sooner than later.
+And I would just say that knowing Donald Trump as well as I think that I know him, when he says something like that, he means it, and that is real.

-And I'd like to add, Sean, that the president put that statement out moments after leaving a meeting with eight of the hostages from Gaza, and I had the honor of being present for that meeting, and it was one of the most moving things I've ever been a part of.
+And I'd like to add, Sean, that the president put that statement out moments after leaving a meeting with eight of the hostages from Gaza.

-These people were in dark tunnels in Gaza just weeks ago, and now they were standing in the Oval Office before the President, who they claim this is not me as his spokesperson.
+And now they were standing in the Oval Office before the president, who they claim, this is not me as his spokesperson.

 They told the president, if not for him, they would be dead.

-They would not be alive, or they would still be held hostage.
+They would not be alive or they would still be held hostage.

 It was incredibly moving.

-They are so lucky and blessed to be alive, uh standing to tell their stories, and the president heard them.
+They are so lucky and blessed to be alive, standing to tell their stories.

-He took them very seriously, and then uh moments later you had his truth go out, uh, a very strong message to Hamas.
+And then moments later, you had his truth go out, a very strong message to Hamas.

-There couldn't be a better or more stronger team working on this effort on behalf of the president to end this conflict um in the Middle East.
+There couldn't be a better or more stronger team working on this effort on behalf of the president to end this conflict in the Middle East.

-And the President, again, he sent a very strong message to Hamas, um, and we hope that they will release all of the hostages, including those who Have unfortunately tragically perished because their families deserve to have those body bodies back so they can have closure and peace in their lives, and that's what the president is looking for.
+And we hope that they will release all of the hostages, including those who have unfortunately tragically perished, because their families deserve to have those bodies back so they can have closure and peace in their lives.

 All right, quick break.